-If you want to make tape resist art or signs with kids, try paint sticks!
-It’s quicker and virtually mess-free.
-Here are instructions and ideas for making banners, posters, artworks, and more with tape resist.
+If you want to make tape resist art or signs with kids, try using paint sticks!
+It’s quick, easy, and virtually mess-free.

 MATERIALS

-- Large white craft paper (or easel paper, poster board, etc)
+- White craft paper (or easel paper, poster board, etc.)

 - Scissors